Sunday, December 22, 2024

 Back in 2021, I posted on my efforts to make something work with a low-relief, reduced scale, selectively-compressed representation of the enromous Pabco Paper facility in Vernon, CA:

 The effort in that post was my second; I had originally intended it to go against a backdrop on my HO layout, but I wound up not liking it there.
 Then I tried it on an N scale switching layout, thinking its reduced scale made it closer to N anyhow, but I didan't like it there, either.
-Eventually I deconstructed it into separate buildings, still not sure of where to do with it, and I was close to throwing everything out.
+Eventually I deconstructed it into separate buildings, still not sure of where to go with it, and I was close to throwing everything out.

 Then a few weeks ago, I discovered Kato mini diorama modules and the related and compatible pocket size modules, and after a little cogitation, I decided to turn the deconsctructed buildings into individual double-width pocket size modules, which are compatible with Kato mini diorama modules.